-Click the "+" icon in the upper-right corner to add a task.
+Click the "+" icon in the upper-right corner to add a task; then name the task and click the Save button.
 The task is saved to the persistent data store.

 From the main screen, click the Menu button and select Local Changes.
 You should see your new task under the Adds area of the screen.

-Select the Menu button while the Local Changes screen is visible, and then select either Incremental Sync or Full Sync.
+Select the Menu button while the Local Changes screen is visible; then select either Incremental Sync or Full Sync.